one-and-only/one-and-only/README.md

 ## About Me

-- 20 year old Undergraduate Junior at [Case Western Reserve University](https://case.edu/) 🇺🇸
+- 21 year old Undergraduate Junior at [Case Western Reserve University](https://case.edu/) 🇺🇸
 - Majoring in Computer Science with minors in Computer Engineering and FinTech
 - Son of Greek Parents 🇬🇷 πάμε γερά!
 - Software Engineering enthusiast and always learning 📚
 - AI/ML Enthusiast
 - Constantly working on a project or two 🖥️
 - I mostly code in JavaScript, Python, C#, C++, and some PHP

+> [!IMPORTANT]
+> I migrated all my code repositories to my [GitLab Self-Managed]() instance.
+This profile page and all my coding efforts may not land on this GitHub moving forward.
+I hope you can join me there!

 ## Socials